The Dangers in My Heart: Supporting

-Anna's best friend who acts as her tsukkomi (straight man).
-Anna calls her Chii (ちぃ) and Sekine calls her Bayashiko (ばやしこ).
+Anna's best friend who acts as her tsukkomi.
+Anna calls her "Chii" (ちぃ) and Sekine calls her "Bayashiko" (ばやしこ).
 In Kyotaro's mind, she is Anna's "boyfriend" due to how tactile they are.
 She is a member of the basketball club.
 She is oblivious to the relationships of the people around her, even not realizing that she was once used as bait by Haruya to get closer to Anna until Moeko and Serina points it out to her, much to her embarrassment.
 She is also the only one of Anna's friends who is currently unaware that Anna and Kyotaro are dating.